A Dual-Function Radar-Communication System Empowered by Beyond Diagonal Reconfigurable Intelligent Surface: Conclusion

 This paper considers the use of BD-RIS in the DFRC system in the presence of multiple targets and strong clutter sources.
 We start by reviewing the BD-RIS architectures, and deriving the communication and radar models.
 Our objective is to maximize the minimum radar output SCNR subject to the constraints of communication QoS, BD-RIS matrices, and power budget.
 Then, a general algorithm utilizing the ADMM approach is developed to solve the resulting complicated non-convex max-min optimization problem.
 Finally, simulation results demonstrate the effectiveness of the proposed design algorithm, and the superiority of employing the BD-RIS in DFRC systems in terms of enhancing both communication and radar performance.

-Based on this initial work, there are many issues worth studying for future research on BD-RIS aided DFRC, such as wideband waveform design, the scenarios for target estimation, the scenarios involving Line-of-Sight (LoS) links, QAM-based waveform design, as well as exploring the application of multi-sector BD-RIS in DFRC systems.
+Based on this initial work, there are many areas ripe for future research on BD-RIS aided DFRC.
+These include prototyping real-world BD-RIS empowered DFRC systems, developing DFRC systems powered by practical BD-RIS models such as discrete-value BD-RIS and lossy interconnections BD-RIS, designing wideband waveforms, refining scenarios for target estimation, and exploring the application of multi-sector BD-RIS in DFRC systems.

 \appendices{}